wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 1. Open `workflow.go`.
 Locate the `NotifyDeliveryDriver` function and uncomment it.
 2. Save and close the file.
 3. Next, open `activities.go`.
-Within the `PollDeliveryDriver` loop, above the `logger` call, add a heartbeat, providing the iteration number as the details.
+Within the `NotifyDeliveryDriver` loop, above the `logger` call, add a heartbeat, providing the iteration number as the details.
    ```go